ArNeo-VR/EDVA/README.md

 ## Applications custom extract/install locations
 ~~~
 - [E:D PlanetBearing]    [VA_Profile]\App\EDPlanetBearing\
 - [NirCMD]               [VA_Profile]\App\NirCMD\
 - [E:D Market Connector] [default]   "C:\Program Files (x86)\EDMarketConnector\"
 ~~~

 # Notes
 Managing plugins with GitHub desktop, you can install plugins directly from github with a desktop application.
 If you clone the plugin directly to the use location of the Apps/Plugin locations

 ## History
 Shortly after playing Elite-Dangerous on a flat-screen I got me an Oculus Rift VR Headset.
 Therefor VoiceAttack (control) became a must for some keyboard commands.
 Learning profiles from players on Twitch.tv shared their profile, from there I started.
+Later on I moved the profile notes and vap files to github.